-Over 12 million children in Yemen were already in danger.
+11.3 million children in Yemen are in need of humanitarian assistance.
 Now, coronavirus threatens their lives too.

 Yemen is facing a major humanitarian crisis.
 A devastating conflict has left children and families in urgent need of food, water and medical supplies.
 Currently, 1.71 million children are internally displaced.
 No place in Yemen is safe for children.

 UNICEF is concerned that the spread of coronavirus in Yemen is likely to be devastating.
 Only one in three people have access to running water, very few people have soap, and many healthcare facilities are closed or only able to provide a very basic service.
 Any outbreak will place even greater demands on medical staff and already scarce hospital resources such as gloves, soap and ventilators.

 80% of Yemen’s population are in need of humanitarian aid and protection.